ria4/lajujabot/README.md

 - [_New_ Twitch API](https://dev.twitch.tv/docs/api/reference/);
 - [Twitch Webhooks](https://dev.twitch.tv/docs/api/webhooks-reference/) to subscribe to events instead of polling for them.
 - [Flask](http://flask.pocoo.org/docs/1.0/api/) as webhook listener;
-- [SQLite3](https://www.sqlite.org/docs.html) for persistence and multi-user experience;
 - [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot);

 #### Webhook mode

-The bot was developed to operate in `webhook` mode (this is also why it _may_ seem over-engineered).
-Please understand that this requires additional work and maintenance.
 You need:

 - A public IP address and/or domain;
 - A SSL certificate;
 - A webhook listener;
-- A reverse proxy exposing the webhook listener, handling TLS1.0+ HTTPS-traffic.
+- A reverse proxy exposing the webhook listener, handling TLS 1.2+ HTTPS-traffic.

 We don't use the python-telegram-bot integrated webserver, but we listen for webhooks with Flask, then we dispatch the de-jsonified (is this even a word?) payloads to another thread, using a shared Queue.